nestjs/docs.nestjs.com/content/cli/usages.md

 ### Usage

-In order to achieve a high user-experience, the CLI commands share the same command schema.
+In order to provide a great user-experience, the CLI commands share the same command schema.

 ```bash
 $ nest [command] [...options]